-Working in groups, the students tackled solutions to build morale through music in disaster-ridden Sri Lanka, preventing overpopulation and venereal disease in Africa by using condoms, local programs for migrant children, and preserving aboriginal languages in Japan.
-Students also learned how to write grant proposals and they talked via Skype with nonprofit leaders in developing nations like Guatemala and Honduras, to name a few.
+Working in groups, the students tackled solutions to build morale through music in disaster-ridden Sri Lanka, preventing overpopulation and venereal disease in Africa with condom use, local programs for migrant children in Los Angeles, and preserving aboriginal languages in Japan.
+Students also learned how to write grant proposals and conversed via Skype with nonprofit leaders in developing nations like Guatemala and Honduras, to name a few.

 “They were wonderful kids, I enjoyed the teaching experience tremendously,” recalls McNeil.
 “I told them about propaganda and how doctors were advertising Camels cigarettes on TV to get the kids to smoke.
 Or, you’d see a magazine ad with, “Dr. So-and-So smokes Lucky Strikes.”
 I had them write propaganda themselves so they would know what it was.

-McNeil later found out that the father of one of his students, who worked for the public school district, made the charge against him.
-He was surprised so he met with the man and after he explained his beliefs about how students learn the man dropped his opposition.
+McNeil later found out that the father of one of his students – a man who worked for the public school district – had made the charge against him.
+He was surprised so he met with the man and after McNeil explained his beliefs about how students learn the man dropped his opposition.
 McNeil later became curriculum director for San Diego public schools before leaving for Columbia University to earn his doctorate.
 However, this was not to be his last brush with revolutionary and subversive ideas.